Higher-form entanglement asymmetry. Part I. The limits of symmetry breaking: Subregion theorem for (1) U(1) 0-form symmetry

 at each asymptotic boundary \(B_i\).
 This choice is consistent with the replica construction.
 In particular, since $\parti[X_\n] = \tr(\rho_\aent^\n)$ and $\rho_\aent = \tr_{\coaent} \ketbra{0}$, the field \(\phi\) must take the same value across all asymptotic boundaries.

 For consistency, imposing Dirichlet conditions for \(\phi\) also enforces Dirichlet conditions on the harmonic piece ${f_1}^{\!(h)}$.
 This allows us to compute the winding contribution using the formalism developed earlier.
 Topologically, \(X_\n\) is a \(d\)-dimensional sphere with \(\n\) balls excised (corresponding to the $\n$ asymptotic boundary components).
-This geometry harbours \(\n-1\) non-trivial relative 1-cycles that connect those balls.
-Central to the computation is the \((\n-1) \times (\n-1)\) instanton matrix \(\bbM_{\n,d}\) associated with this geometry.
+This geometry harbours \(\n-1\) nontrivial relative 1-cycles that connect those balls.
+Central to the computation is the \((\n-1) \times (\n-1)\) instanton matrix \(\bbM_{\n,d}\) associated with this geometry (rescaled so as to set $R=1$).
 This matrix turns out to have a surprisingly interesting structure, as we explain in \cref{app:ssec:M-structure}.
-Its components are given by:
+It is a Toeplitz matrix and its components are given by:

-The function \(C_d\qty(k/\n)\) is computed by solving the Laplace equation in \(d\) dimensions with monodromies that depend on \(k\) along the entangling surface.
+The function \(C_d\qty(k/\n)\) is computed by solving the Laplace equation in \(d\) dimensions with monodromies that depend on \(k/\n\) along the entangling surface.
 We devote \cref{app:ssec:solving-laplace,app:assemblingpieces,subsec:numericaleval} to this computation.
-When the dust settles we find:
+When the dust settles, we find: